chrisalehman/ai-document-extraction/README.md

 ## Project Overview

 ### Applying Qwen-2.5-VL-7B-Instruct to W2 Extraction
-This project harnesses Qwen-2.5-VL-7B-Instruct to extract structured data from W2 forms, directly addressing the needs of mortgage underwriting.
-We fine-tune the model using QLoRA (Quantized Low-Rank Adaptation) to enhance its accuracy on this specific task.
+This project harnesses Qwen-2.5-VL-7B-Instruct to extract structured data from W2 forms, directly addressing the needs of document-heavy workflows.
+I fine-tuned the model using QLoRA (Quantized Low-Rank Adaptation) to enhance its accuracy on this specific task.

 ### Dataset Choice
 The project utilizes the [mcvishnu1/fake-w2-us-tax-form-dataset](https://www.kaggle.com/mcvishnu1/fake-w2-us-tax-form-dataset) from Kaggle, a synthetic dataset comprising 1000 examples of W2 forms, including four distinct form types split into two categories: